jeelion22/travel-planner/client/README.md

 - **Collaboration**: Work together with the community and maintain open communication.
 - **Quality Assurance**: Follow best practices for code quality, security, and performance.

-Your contributions are valued and essential in making ReuniteME a secure and reliable platform for reuniting families and ensuring the well-being of individuals in need.
+Your contributions are valued and essential in making Travel-Planner-India a secure and reliable platform for planning trips for individuals in need.

 ## License